How Addison Rae’s “Lost Tracks” Attained Cult Status

 Fans noticed that the social media star’s leaked demos had been quietly removed from YouTube, and on Monday, August 14th, Rae—who has been signed with Warner Records—posted to her channels “dug up a few of the leaks from the lost album,” noting that “AR” will be out on August 18th.

-Her first official foray came in March of 2018, when she dropped her first (and only official) single, “Obsessed.”
-The “delightfully cocky, monotone, Selena Gomez-adjacent breathy pop bop,” as writer Bradley Stern described it, was initially met with what else but skepticism.
+Her official foray came in March of 2018, when she dropped her first (and only official) single, “Obsessed.”
+The “delightfully cocky, monotone, Selena Gomez-adjacent breathy pop bop,” as writer Bradley Stern described it, was initially met with what else, but skepticism.
 “Some people don’t like the track, some people don’t like the lyrics.
 Some people didn’t like that it was me singing it!”
 Rae gamely told Youtuber Zach Sang at the time.
 “It’s nothing to take too heart to heart, because I mean, people only think of me what they want to, and that’s just how I’ve kind of accepted that,” she continued.
 “But I do know that the people that do enjoy it, that makes me super excited too.
 Because there are a lot of people that love it and support me.”

-In July of 2021, Rae told Variety that she was working on a four-track EP that included collaborations with the “Obsessed” songwriters and producers, including major pop heavy-hitters like Sarah Hudson, Madison Love, Tia Scola, Leland, Benny Blanco and Blake Slatkin.
-And while the poptimism bubble has far from burst—and the on-going Sophie, A.G.
+In July of 2021, Rae told Variety that she was working on a four-track EP that included collaborations with the “Obsessed” songwriters and producers, including major pop heavy-hitters like Sarah Hudson, Madison Love, Tia Scola, Leland, Benny Blanco, and Blake Slatkin.
+And while the poptimism bubble has far from burst—and the ongoing Sophie, A.G.
 Cook-style hyper pop influence in music has made its way to massive projects like Beyoncé’s Renaissance—there’s still an extra edge to the brewing Rae-assaince.
-Maybe it’s her admiration for beloved producer Arca, or her nonchalant attitude under the watchful eyes of millions—or could it be the leg warmers with kitten heels?
+Maybe it’s her admiration for beloved producer Arca, or her nonchalant attitude under the watchful eyes of millions—or could it be the leg warmers paired with kitten heels?
 There’s something refreshingly unexpected in the universe of Addison Rae.